 If you’re planning to take out student loans, exhaust all federal student loan options first before going to a private lender.
 You’ll typically pay lower interest rates with federal student loans, and may be able to defer repayment, request an income-based repayment plan, or even get loan forgiveness with your federal student loan servicer.

-Whether you take out a federal or private student loan, you’ll want to fully understand the loan terms, including interest rate and repayment requirements, so you can figure out exactly what you’ll be paying over time.
+Many students wonder: "How much do I owe on student loans?"
+Whether you take out a federal student loan or a private student loan, you’ll want to fully understand the loan terms, including interest rate and repayment requirements, so you can figure out exactly what you’ll be paying over time.
 When reviewing your student loan documents, zero in on:

 Here’s where federal subsidized and unsubsidized student loans can make a big difference: Subsidized loans do not accrue interest while you’re in school; unsubsidized loans start accruing interest from their issue date.
-This means that a subsidized loan, issued during your freshman year, sits interest-free for four years, while an unsubsidized loan in that same amount, issued at the same time, would have a larger amount at graduation (because it had accrued interest during that period).
+This means that a subsidized loan, issued during your freshman year of college, sits interest-free for four years, while an unsubsidized loan in that same amount, issued at the same time, would have a larger amount at graduation (because it had accrued interest during that same period).

-Once you know your amounts, interest rate, and terms, you’ll get an understanding of what the student loans will actually cost you after graduation.
+Once you know your student loan amounts, interest rate, and terms, you’ll get an understanding of what the student loans will actually cost you after graduation.

 By having a ballpark salary in mind, you can create a potential budget for your post-college life, and see how much money you’ll be able to allocate toward your monthly student loan payments.
 Armed with your preliminary budget, you can determine whether a particular student loan’s terms will work with your long-term financial plan, career goals, and anticipated cost-of-living expenses.